awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-managedrulegroupconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PasswordField`  <a name="cfn-wafv2-webacl-managedrulegroupconfig-passwordfield"></a>
-Instead of this setting, provide your configuration under `AWSManagedRulesATPRuleSet` `RequestInspection`\.
+Instead of this setting, provide your configuration under the request inspection configuration for `AWSManagedRulesATPRuleSet` or `AWSManagedRulesACFPRuleSet`\.
 *Required*: No
 *Type*: [FieldIdentifier](aws-properties-wafv2-webacl-fieldidentifier.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PayloadType`  <a name="cfn-wafv2-webacl-managedrulegroupconfig-payloadtype"></a>
-Instead of this setting, provide your configuration under `AWSManagedRulesATPRuleSet` `RequestInspection`\.
+Instead of this setting, provide your configuration under the request inspection configuration for `AWSManagedRulesATPRuleSet` or `AWSManagedRulesACFPRuleSet`\.
 *Required*: No
 *Type*: String
 *Allowed values*: `FORM_ENCODED | JSON`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `UsernameField`  <a name="cfn-wafv2-webacl-managedrulegroupconfig-usernamefield"></a>
-Instead of this setting, provide your configuration under `AWSManagedRulesATPRuleSet` `RequestInspection`\.
+Instead of this setting, provide your configuration under the request inspection configuration for `AWSManagedRulesATPRuleSet` or `AWSManagedRulesACFPRuleSet`\.
 *Required*: No
 *Type*: [FieldIdentifier](aws-properties-wafv2-webacl-fieldidentifier.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)